The History Makers

 Ranked 16th in the world, Ireland were the only amateur team to compete in the 2018 World Cup.
 The talented squad faced a tough challenge to get past the group stages.
 History was not on their side as no Irish team had ever competed in a World Cup final in any team field sport.

-Indeed the team did not have a main sponsor as the tournament approached.
+The team did not have a main sponsor as the tournament approached.
 SoftCo had sponsored grassroots hockey for over 15 years and when Hockey Ireland came calling, there was no hesitation.
 The SoftCo marketing team embraced the challenge and a new partnership was born.

 The World Cup kicked off in London on 21 July 2018 in sweltering heat.
 The team marched directly in the quarter-finals with wins over the USA and India.
 Ireland again faced India in the last 8 and coach Graham Shaw’s side prevailed 3-1 on penalties, with goalkeeper Ayeisha McFerran the hero after making three shoot-out saves.

-After Anna O’Flanagan’s goal against Spain in the semi-final was cancelled out, Ireland again went on to hold their nerve in a dramatic shoot-out as McFerran made four crucial saves, before the nerveless Gillian Pinder calmly scored to create history as the minnows made history to reach the 2018 World Cup Final.
+After Anna O’Flanagan’s goal against Spain in the semi-final was disallowed, Ireland again went on to hold their nerve in a dramatic shoot-out as McFerran made four crucial saves, before the nerveless Gillian Pinder calmly scored to create history as the minnows made history to reach the 2018 World Cup Final.

 The nation came to a standstill for the final.
 Ireland’s remarkable journey did not quite have the fairytale ending as captain Katie Mullen’s side lost against a world-class Dutch team.
 It was a truly unforgettable tournament, every member of the squad played their part and Shaw managed to get the best out of a talented group, who sacrificed so much along the way.

 “SoftCo’s support during the World Cup had a direct impact on the team’s success in London.
 We are now looking to build on that success with the immediate goal being qualification for the Olympics.“